Galois groups of random additive polynomials: Introduction

 \end{theorem}

-Given $h,c,k,u$ as in Theorem~\ref{thm:2} it is easy to compute the asymptotic probability of the event $\con_t(f)=h,a_0=cu^k$ conditional on $a_0\neq 0$, and it is easy to show that these asymptotic probabilities over all $h,c,k,u$ sum to 1.
+Given $h,c,k,u$ as in Theorem~\ref{thm:2} it is easy to compute the asymptotic probability of the event $\con_t(f)=h,a_0=cu^k$ conditional on $a_0\neq 0$, and it is easy to show that these asymptotic probabilities over all $h,c,k,u$ sum to 1, using $u=t$ and $k=0$ in the case that $a_0 \in \FF_q^\times$.
 Hence a random $f$ with $a_0\neq 0$ falls outside the scope of Theorem~\ref{thm:2} with asymptotic probability 0.
+Theorem \ref{thm:2} has the following